credativUK/credativ-addons/account_voucher_remittance_report/README.rst

 Usage
 =====

-Go to Accounting -> Customers -> Supplier Payments and create a new record.
+Go to Accounting -> Suppliers -> Supplier Payments and create a new record.

 Print the report.